Book Review: Rethinking Miles Davis (Fagge/Pillai/Wall eds.)

 But his move to America in the early 1980s – after his debut, Birmingham-set feature ‘Prostitute’ – produced a quintessential ‘forbidden’ cult film, barely seen, not clipped on YouTube, poorly received/marketed and just squeaking out once on Channel 4 in the UK during the mid 1980s (the chances of it showing up on that terrestrial channel these days are precisely nil…).

-But ‘Handgun’ – released 40 years ago this week – is also a fascinating, disturbing, gripping film, well worth reappraisal despite its notorious reputation.
 Garnett embarked on the movie after a period researching gun laws in Texas.
-He settled on the story of an open-hearted, homesick young teacher named Kathleen who has moved from the East Coast to Dallas.
-She meets a local guy – a lawyer – who rapes her at gunpoint (an attack that we don’t see).
+He settled on the story of an open-hearted, religious, homesick young teacher named Kathleen who has moved from Boston to Dallas.
+She meets a local guy – a lawyer and ‘pillar of the community’ – who sexually assaults her at gunpoint.
 What follows is controversial but also somewhat unexpected.

 Garnett intends to provoke.
 ‘Handgun’ very pointedly begins on Dealey Plaza, and the film looks at the role of the gun at the centre of American culture and its implied role in the subjugation of women and Native Americans.
 Note also the photo of John Lennon above Kathleen’s bed.